-- C. Planning and Training Committee Responsibilities (Rev. 11-22) - 1.
-To prepare a suggested slate of members to serve on the Officer Nominating Committee and to present that slate to the congregation for election (although nominations may come from the floor if the person(s) being nominated has agreed to serve) - 2.
+C. Planning and Training Committee Responsibilities (Rev. 09-24)

+- To prepare a suggested slate of active representative members to serve on the Officer Nominating Committee and to present that slate to the congregation for election (although nominations may come from the floor if the person(s) being nominated has agreed to serve) - 2.
 To train the Officer Nominating Committee (See Appendix A) - 3.
-To help identify those for leadership positions - 4.
+To help identify those for leadership positions for session committees or elsewhere in consultation with the Pastor, and Chairs as appropriate (Art I sec VI par B).
+Continuity is important. - 4.
 To plan and coordinate training for new officers and continuing education for officers - 5.
 To plan and coordinate the annual retreat for all church officers (Church Officers are defined as elders, deacons, and pastors)

 - 6. To coordinate, review, and update the "Standards of Procedure" that outline the duties of each ministry area and committee procedures of this church for its worship and work as needed on an annual basis - 7.
 To support and encourage the work of other ministry areas - 8.
-To encourage the session, the diaconate, and committees to develop and evaluate longrange plans, as needed - D. Personnel Committee Responsibilities (Rev. 11-22) - 1.
-To require and review job descriptions for each staff position - 2.
-To recommend personnel policies to the session - 3.
-To review the annual evaluations of all compensated staff, both lay and pastoral, completed by the Head of Staff, and to conduct an annual evaluation of the Head of Staff (Annual evaluations should be scheduled in advance and completed no later than August 1.) - 4.
+To encourage the session, the diaconate, and committees to develop and evaluate longrange plans, as needed

+D. Personnel Committee Responsibilities (Rev. 09-24)

+- 1. To require and review job descriptions for each staff position - 2.
+To recommend personnel policies to the session - To review the annual evaluations of all compensated staff, both lay and pastoral, completed by the Head of Staff, and to conduct an annual evaluation of the Head of Staff (Annual evaluations should be scheduled in advance and completed no later than August 1.) - 4.
 To review compensation levels on an annual basis and make recommendations to session (or congregation in the case of pastoral staff) for changes as necessary - 5.
-To establish employment and benefit policies as needed and to make recommendations to the session for changes as necessary - 6.
+To review employment and benefit policies as needed and to make recommendations to the session for changes as necessary - 6.
 To encourage professional effectiveness and growth for all staff - 7.
-To develop and administer the Worker's Compensation and other personnel-related insurance programs - E. Communication and Stewardship Committee Responsibilities (Rev. 11-22) - 1.
-To oversee all written, electronic, and other forms of communication to ensure continuity and uniformity of content, design, and delivery - 2.
+To review the Worker's Compensation and other personnel-related insurance programs as needed and to recommend changes as necessary to the Session.

+E. Communication and Stewardship Committee Responsibilities (Rev. 09-24)

+- 1. To oversee all written, electronic, and other forms of communication to ensure continuity and uniformity of content, design, and delivery - 2.
 To develop fresh expressions for the church to communicate its mission and activity within and beyond the congregational - 3.
-To plan for and to conduct the annual stewardship program for our congregation, periodically reminding the congregation that good stewardship is a constant process and not a one-time event and to encourage the gifts of generosity and faithful stewardship of personal financial resources - 4.
+To plan for and to conduct the annual stewardship program for our congregation, periodically reminding the congregation that good stewardship is a constant process and not a one-time event and to encourage the gifts of generosity and faithful stewardship of personal financial resources - a.
+The annual stewardship planning shall be completed by the third quarter, and the program initiated no later than October - 4.
 To develop a year-round stewardship program, encouraging each member of the congregation to be a minister, intentionally committing his/her time, talent, and treasure to serving all persons (and all of each person) in the name of Jesus Christ

-5. To inform the congregation, and periodically remind them, about the denomination wide offerings of the PC(USA)--Peace and Global Witness Offering, Joy Gift Offering, One Great Hour of Sharing, Pentecost Offering and encourage participation in these offerings
+To inform the congregation, and periodically remind them, about the denomination wide offerings of the PC(USA)--Peace and Global Witness Offering, Joy Gift Offering, One Great Hour of Sharing, Pentecost Offering and encourage participation in these offerings